 Store in an airtight container and keep it in a dark and cool space.

-There are several Chinese recipes that feature five-spice powder on the ingredient list, such as five-spice pork with bok choy and green onions, a flavorful chicken and vegetable dish called princess chicken, and five-spice peanuts, which make a satisfying snack.
-But not every recipe has to be Chinese in nature for you to use five-spice powder.
-A typical roast chicken takes on a whole new life when seasoned with this flavorful mixture, as do glazed carrots.
-Next time you are grilling a steak, reach for the five-spice powder as your spice rub.
+- Several Chinese recipes feature five-spice powder on the ingredient list, like five-spice pork with bok choy and green onions and princess chicken.
+But not every recipe has to be Asian in nature.
+See how a typical roasted chicken or glazed carrots recipe takes on a whole new life when seasoned with this flavorful mixture.